 Remove the Trees

 The most extreme remedy is to remove all female maple or ash trees from your property.
 The male trees won’t produce seeds and thus shouldn’t pose a problem.
 Obviously, this is a last resort, and hiring a professional tree removal service isn’t cheap.

 But if you’re at your wit’s end and in an area where these trees are very common, this might be the only way to discourage this critter from visiting your property.

 Use Horticultural Oils

-You can treat your trees with horticultural oil (Bonide brand works well) to help evict boxelder bugs.
+You can treat your trees with horticultural oil to help evict boxelder bugs.
+Bonide brand works well, as does the aforementioned neem oil.
 The timing is critical, as you will want to treat the trees after the boxelder bugs have begun to emerge but before the trees exit the budding stage and begin producing blooms.